Best Team Building Experiences in New Orleans

 3. Jazz Improv Workshop

 No sheet music, no PowerPoints.
-Just your team, a few seasoned musicians, and a crash course in improvisation.
-The session focuses on listening, adapting, and working as a unit—skills that translate surprisingly well to the workplace.
-It’s an experience that’s as reflective as it is dynamic.
+Just your team, seasoned musicians, and a crash course in improvisation.
+The session focuses on listening, adapting, and working as a unit through call-and-response exercises, rhythm circles, and collaborative improvisation.
+Watching your CFO attempt a drum solo changes how people see each other.

-Best for: Leadership teams, sales teams, or new hires
+Best for: Leadership teams, sales teams, groups working on communication

 Ideal group size: 6–30